MOBILE PANTRY PROGRAM

 The Mobile Pantry Program provides another source of food to families and individuals facing hunger.
 It also gives Second Harvest Foodbank a valuable channel to increase food distribution so nutritious, non-perishable foods as well as perishable foods, such as milk, juice, bread and fresh produce, do not go to waste.

 Second Harvest Foodbank’s Mobile Pantry Program accounts for one-third of all food the food we distribute in a year.
-From July 1, 2012-June 30, 2013, the program distributed 4.2 million pounds of food.
+From July 1, 2014-June 30, 2015, the program distributed 4 million pounds of food.

-Currently, Second Harvest Foodbank operates 27 mobile pantries in 13 southwestern Wisconsin counties.
-Attendance for each mobile ranges from 60 to more than 400 families per month, with each household receiving 50-75 pounds of food.
+Currently, Second Harvest Foodbank operates 28 mobile pantries in 14 southwestern Wisconsin counties.
+Attendance for each mobile ranges from 70 to more than 600 families per month, with each household receiving a minimum of 60 pounds of food.
 Click here for a current list of the dates, times and addresses for our Mobile Pantry Program stops.

 Check out this video to give you a better understanding of our Mobile Pantry Program:

 Second Harvest Foodbank thanks our fiscal year 2016 Mobile Pantry donors…

 American Transmission Co., Frank G. Andres Charitable Trust, Feeding America and the Walmart Foundation, QBE Foundation, Roundy’s Foundation, Rural Mutual Insurance, Stateline Community Foundation, Walmart Foundation and the Tomah Walmart Supercenter